 State law requires the County and the five cities of Napa County fund the Commission's budget each year.
 The Commission is also authorized to establish and collect fees for purposes of offsetting agency contributions.
 It is also the practice of the Commission to make use of its unrestricted fund balance to help cover operating costs to help minimize the fiscal impact on local agencies as long as the balance does not fall below the equivalent of three months of operating expenses.
 This practice of using the unrestricted fund balance to help cover operating costs occasionally results in budgeting an operating shortfall.
-For the fiscal year ending June 30, 2013, the Commission budgeted an operating shortfall of (\$18,811).
-The actual operating net was a surplus of \$16,330 due to lower than anticipated costs legal services and other operational cost savings.
+For the fiscal year ending June 30, 2014, the Commission budgeted an operating shortfall of (\$36,863).
+The actual operating net was a surplus of \$51,439 primarily due to the short term vacancy of the Executive Officer during the year.